zopefoundation/grok/doc/reference/components.rst

         The HTTP Request object.

-    .. attribute:: response
+    .. autoattribute:: grok.View.response

         The HTTP Response object that is associated with the request.

-This is also available as self.request.response, but the response attribute is provided as a convenience.
+        This is also available as ``self.request.response``, but the response attribute is provided as a convenience.

     .. attribute:: static

         Directory resource containing the static files of the view's package.

+    .. autoattribute:: grok.View.body

+        Get the body of the associated request.

-    .. method:: redirect(url)
+    .. automethod:: grok.View.redirect

-        Redirect to given URL
+        Redirect to `url`.

-    .. method:: url(obj=None, name=None, data=None)

-        Construct URL.
+        The headers of the :attr:`response` are modified so that the calling browser gets a redirect status code.
+Please note, that this method returns before actually sending the response to the browser.

+        `url` is a string that can contain anything that makes sense to a browser.
+Also relative URIs are allowed.

+        `status` is a number representing the HTTP status code sent back.
+If not given or ``None``, ``302`` or ``303`` will be sent, depending on the HTTP protocol version in use (HTTP/1.0 or HTTP/1.1).

+        `trusted` is a boolean telling whether we're allowed to redirect to 'external' hosts.
+Normally redirects to other hosts than the one the request was sent to are forbidden and will raise a :exc:`ValueError`.

+     .. automethod:: grok.View.url

         If no arguments given, construct URL to view itself.